kodecocodes/vt_android_mvvm/v1/for_instructor/07-testing-the-view-model.markdown

 We use the when method for the mock generator to return stubCreature.

-Now we perform the action being tested, which is a called to updateCreature on the viewmodel.
+Now we perform the action being tested, which is a call to updateCreature on the viewmodel.

 ```kotlin